Jury gets R. Kelly’s child pornography and trial-fixing case

 During her closing Monday, prosecutor Elizabeth Pozolo told jurors that weeks of evidence proved the singer parlayed his fame to sexually abuse minors and record the abuse on video.
 She described Kelly as a secret sexual predator.

-“Robert Kelly abused many girls over many years,” Pozolo said, referring to the Grammy winner by his full name.
+“Robert Kelly abused many girls over many years,” Pozolo said, referring to Kelly’s full name.
 “He committed horrible crimes against children. … All these years later, the hidden side of Robert Kelly has come out.”

 Bonjean twice called for a mistrial Monday, complaining that closing arguments by attorneys for Kelly co-defendants Derrell McDavid and Milton Brown were grounded in the presumption that “the world now knows Mr. Kelly is a sex predator.”